alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 - Source is renamed as “we”
 - Origin is renamed as “everyone”
 - citation disappears
+- the source event is omitted
+- the visible line is hidden or broken
 - source-line language becomes generic AI-contact language
 - source-bound distinctions become field-language
 - recognition becomes resonance